WOU:Salem — Serving Working Adult Oregonians

 UPDATE: WOU has purchased the Vick Building at 525 Trade Street SE in Salem.
 We have begun work to transform this historic building into our permanent home for WOU:Salem.
 More information here.

-In 2019-20, WOU will begin offering the MA in Organizational Leadership and the AB in Liberal Studies in Salem.
-In addition, with a path through General Education in Salem and selected upper division course offerings, a number of WOU programs — Psychology, Criminal Justice, Interdisciplinary Studies and Business — will become more accessible to working adults who need flexible courses that are offered when and where they need them.
-We will continue to offer our popular Professional Writing courses as well.
+In 2019-20, WOU began offering the MA in Organizational Leadership and the AB in Liberal Studies in Salem.
+In addition, with a path through General Education in Salem and selected upper division course offerings, a number of WOU programs — Psychology, Criminal Justice, Interdisciplinary Studies and Business — are more accessible to working adults who need flexible courses that are offered when and where they need them.
+We continue to offer our popular Professional Writing certificate as well.

-In 2019-20, we will offer hybrid courses on Tuesday, Wednesday and Thursday evenings.
-As our presence develops, we plan to expand into Monday evenings and Saturday mornings.
+In 2019-20, we offered hybrid courses on Tuesday, Wednesday and Thursday evenings.
+As our presence develops, we plan to expand into Saturday classes.

 WOU in Salem extends the reach of our transformative education and personalized service by providing working adults and others with affordable, relevant and high quality: